Online videos are so ubiquitous today that customers are only shocked when you don’t use them.

 Is this for marketing?
 Sales?
 Internal communications?
 Customer success?
 Everyone?
 Look at the video hosting platform’s existing customers and use cases—if they don’t have relevant success stories, they may not understand your team’s needs well enough to be helpful.

-Make two lists: Integrations that are necessary (your marketing automation system, for instance) and those that are nice to have (for example, your CRM).
-This tells you what your deal-breakers are, and helps you narrow the list of options.
+Make two lists: Necessary Integrations (your marketing automation system, for instance) and those that are nice to have (for example, your CRM).
+This tells you what your deal-breakers are and helps you narrow the list of options.

-Plan a year or two out, so you can grow into the platform.
-The more videos you plan to have, the less likely it is that a free, consumer-grade video hosting platform will work for you.
+Plan a year or two out so you can grow into the platform.
+The more videos you plan to have, the less likely a free, consumer-grade video hosting platform will work for you.
 They often lack the organizational features of paid services, and if you can’t easily find and sort your videos, they won’t get used.

 Distributing videos within your company is often more complicated than without.
-Internal messages could contain confidential information and you may need features to protect them, say, by restricting who can view.
+Internal messages could contain confidential information, and you may need features to protect them, say, by restricting who can view them.
 This is especially important for public companies and regulated industries.

 There are lots of alternative types of video you might want to consider in the future, like 360 videos (allows the video to look around) and 4K video (super high-definition).